woodfolk/lmbuild/README.md

 Do not forget to type "./" in front of the name.

-Some of scripts call other scripts in the folder and should be keep together in the same folder.
+Some scripts call other scripts in the folder and should be keep together in the same folder, while others were written to run as standalone scripts.
+These script are located in the the "standalones" folder.
+Scripts located in the "options" folder are customizable scripts for interactive installs and configurations for specific users or usernames.

+Listed belew are the scripts located in the 'optional' folder.
+(Custom Configurations, Plugins, Themes and Icons]

+    customconfigs.sh
+    gstreamer-plugins.sh
+    install-arc-flatabulous-theme-v1.sh
+    install-conky-aureola-v1.sh
+    install-gtk-arc-theme-v1.sh
+    install-icons-sardi-extra-v1.sh
+    install-icons-sardi-v1.sh
+    install-icons-surfn-v1.sh
+    install-plank-themes-v1.sh
+    install-theme-arc-colora-collection-3.4.v1.sh
+    install-theme-arc-colora-collection-3.6.v1.sh
+    install-theme-mint-y-colora-collection-3.6-v1.sh
+    ...

+Other files.

+    LICENSE                                     # GNU General Public License v2.0 README.md                                   # Readme File
+    TODO List                                   # Outline of things to do for project bashrc                                      # ParrotOS .bashrc file Terminal
+    scipt-template.sh                           # Script template file (read only) ...

-PPA, GIT and Downloaded Installs
+Listed below are the scripts located in the 'standalone' folder (PPA, GIT and Downloaded Installs).

     app-ppa-install-atom-v*.sh                  # Atom
     app-ppa-install-audiorecorder-v*.sh         # Audio-Recorder